 The Future of Cryptocurrency

 Right now it’s all about fooling enough punters to part with their fiat cash so it can be redistributed to some other punter.
 In the future, the technology behind these crypto-currencies will eventually find a way to complement society.
 Key factor.
-The technology can be duplicated. e.g Litecoin, Namecoin, Ixcoin. ppcoin.
-All corporations have to do is start their own blockchains. e.g Google Money.
+The technology can be duplicated. e.g. Litecoin, Namecoin, Ixcoin. ppcoin.
+All corporations have to do is start their own blockchains. e.g. Google Money.
 Facecoin.
 Retailers could convert their own rewards and loyalty programs into tailor-made cryptocurrencies.
-Music and movie corporations could use the same peer to peer technology that nearly wiped them out, to create a system of distribution using cryptocurrencies.
+Music and movie corporations could use the same peer-to-peer technology that nearly wiped them out, to create a system of distribution using cryptocurrencies.
 Sonycoin.
 Applecash, AmazonDollars.
 Hell, even governments could start their own bond market and social security blockchain.
 UScoin, Auscoin.
 Eurocoin.